wpendl99/.github/profile/simon/simon-react/simon-react.md

 ## Populate App.jsx

 One of the big advantages of React is the ability to represent your web application as a modular single page application instead of a set of interconnected redundant HTML pages.
 Instead of an HTML page for each functional piece, you now have a React component for each functional piece.
 The `app.jsx` file represents the application component that is the parent of all our other components.
 To make `app.jsx` the Simon application component, we first move the header and footer HTML into the render function for the app.
-Since this is now JSX instead of HTML we rename the `class` attribute to be `className` so that it doesn't conflict with the JavaScript `class` keyword.
+Since, this is now JSX instead of HTML we rename the `class` attribute to be `className` so that it doesn't conflict with the JavaScript `class` keyword.

 ```jsx
 function App() {